pangpang20/gaussdb-python/docs/api/types.rst

-You can use `TypeInfo.fetch()` to query information from a database catalog, which is then used by helper functions, such as `~psycopg.types.hstore.register_hstore()`, to register adapters on types whose OID is not known upfront or to create more specialised adapters.
+You can use `TypeInfo.fetch()` to query information from a database catalog, which is then used by helper functions, such as `~gaussdb.types.hstore.register_hstore()`, to register adapters on types whose OID is not known upfront or to create more specialised adapters.

-The `!TypeInfo` object doesn't instruct Psycopg to convert a PostgreSQL type into a Python type: this is the role of a `~psycopg.abc.Loader`.
-However it can extend the behaviour of other adapters: if you create a loader for `!MyType`, using the `TypeInfo` information, Psycopg will be able to manage seamlessly arrays of `!MyType` or ranges and composite types using `!MyType` as a subtype.
+The `!TypeInfo` object doesn't instruct GaussDB to convert a PostgreSQL type into a Python type: this is the role of a `~gaussdb.abc.Loader`.
+However it can extend the behaviour of other adapters: if you create a loader for `!MyType`, using the `TypeInfo` information, GaussDB will be able to manage seamlessly arrays of `!MyType` or ranges and composite types using `!MyType` as a subtype.